Yandex Cloud

 Configuration depends on how many Managed Service for Apache Kafka® clusters you have:

 • Single Apache Kafka® cluster: Provide authentication data in the ClickHouse® settings, under DBMS settings → Kafka.
-The Managed Service for ClickHouse® cluster will use these credentials for all topics.
+The Managed Service for ClickHouse® cluster will use these credentials when accessing any topic.

 Authentication data: